 Newer communities, which were started about 10 years ago and brand new communities, which are still in their early stages, do reflect the “new thinking”.
 You can safely bike, walk or do other activities without getting knocked over by a car Many newer communities have nature preserves, playgrounds, dog parks, and pavilions.
 People can meet, have private parties in dedicated areas or can celebrate their birthdays with neighbors and friends again.

 Lakes with kayak launches, fishing piers, or skating parks are often integrated.
 Many newer communities have shopping plazas, and other service providers close by.

 What are the options?

 Basically, two types of walkable communities are available: newer or brand new communities are now designed as walkable communities.
-An example for such a community would be the “Village Walk” at Palmer Ranch in Sarasota.
+An example of such a community would be the “Village Walk” at Palmer Ranch in Sarasota.
 This is a 500 acre, gated community with 1,177 residences and a “true” town center.

 Homeowners enjoy dining options, a marketplace, barbershop and hair salon, a banking center, post office and gas station.
 All of the everyday services are conveniently located, only a short walk away.
 Village Walk can best be described as a small town in a town (Sarasota).
 In October 2015, Investopedia described the 5 best retirement communities in Sarasota.
 Guess what?

 Village Walk of Sarasota was in the second place

 The community also offers walking and biking trails, tennis courts, a fitness center, and a heated swimming pool.
 Only if the residents want to go to the beach or want to go to other shopping and dining options they still need to use their car.
 Check out Village Walk here.

 The other type of community started out as a conglomerate of houses which eventually transformed into a walkable community.
 In the beginning, nobody actively designed it as a walkable community, it almost “happened by accident” that the community transformed into one.